 When it comes to the look of a scope, most of them are fairly uniform at this point.
 They typically have some sort of overcoat to make them sturdier and give them a sleek matte look.
 Of course, the matte surface also helps to disguise the hunter, and prevent sun glares.

-Both companies strive to make their scopes attractive but not noticeable, and not bulky enough to impede hunters.
+Both companies strive to make their scopes attractive but inconspicuous, and not bulky enough to impede hunters.
 Also, the overall quality of the build is mostly excellent, with a few exceptions.
 If you’re concerned with the build, I do recommend turning the turrets before buying – that will show if the quality is as good as it looks.

 A scope which offers tactile handling, with textured and audible turrets, is likely of higher quality.
 But, of course, the glass is the most indicative feature of a scope’s value.